 - The alleged victim reasonably thought an unpermitted touching was imminent.

 Unlike the first form of assault, threatened battery requires that the alleged victim be aware of the defendant’s objectively menacing conduct.
+A criminal defense lawyer in Massachusetts can help you understand a threatened battery charge.

 For a free legal consultation with a simple assault lawyer serving Massachusetts, call (781) 740-0800